matthew-buglass/echo_sounding_simulator/README.md

 #### Noise
 All sensors have a noise profile associated with their readings.
 In this simulator, we assume the noise is Normally distributed around the true depth with a percent standard deviation equal to one-third of the provided value.
-For example, if you were to use `-e noise@0.1`, then the noise profile of the sensor would $\pm 10%$ around the ture depth at three standard deviations.
+For example, if you were to use `-e noise@0.1`, then the noise profile of the sensor would $\pm$10% around the ture depth at three standard deviations.

 #### False Bottom